 After all of this, you still need an editor.

-Even though self-editing can get you far, it is not a replacement for having another person read your writing.
+Even though self-editing with these tips for editing your writing can get you far, it is not a replacement for having another person read your written work.
 The more editors that you have, the better and tighter your writing will be.
-Some editors are good at the big picture, some are great with punctuation, and others will see patterns and ask questions that you never crossed your mind.
+Some editors are good at the big picture, some are great with punctuation, and others will see patterns and ask questions that never crossed your mind.